thephez/original-evolution-whitepaper/README.md

 can build these locally.

 If validated by a miner, the State Transition has its data included in a block by miners for a fee
-deducted from the Account’s tallied fee­balance, and its data (that was notarized by the
+deducted from the Account’s tallied fee-balance, and its data (that was notarized by the
 transitions inclusion in the block) included in Object Storage by Masternodes who must provably
 facilitate a minimum quota of State Transitions per payment cycle relative to the total volume
 and number of nodes, to receive rewards from the infrastructure portion of the block reward.